 |Made in the USA||Yes||Yes|

-Should I Buy The Signature Hybrid or Brooklyn Aurora?
+Should I Buy the Signature Hybrid or Aurora Luxe?

 Both of these products have incredibly similar construction and cooling properties.
 They also both offer multiple comfort options so you can choose a mattress that will work best for you.

 Where you will likely see a clear winner for your own personal choices is in the sinkage and cradling areas, as these are where the two diverge the most.

 Here you will find our recommendations for who each item will work best for.

 We Would Recommend Buying Sparrow if You are Looking for: